of a community

 Communities have five main roles or finctions:

-… To provide a service to the members,
+… To provide a service to

 … To provide the skills and rescources necessary for the community.